AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_redshift.md

 ---

-## 2. Query Type Conversion
+## 2. Query Type Conversions: How Does LeapLogic Convert Teradata SQL Queries to Redshift?

+**Question:** How does LeapLogic convert Teradata queries to Redshift?
+How are UPDATE, DELETE, INSERT, TRUNCATE queries converted?

-LeapLogic automatically analyzes and converts different SQL query types from Teradata to Redshift-optimized syntax.
+**Answer:** LeapLogic automatically analyzes and converts different SQL query types from Teradata to Redshift-optimized syntax.

-### UPDATE Queries → MERGE INTO
+### How Does LeapLogic Convert Teradata UPDATE Queries to Redshift MERGE INTO?

+**Question:** How is UPDATE converted in Redshift?
+Does LeapLogic convert UPDATE to MERGE INTO?

 LeapLogic converts Teradata UPDATE statements to MERGE INTO statements in Redshift for better performance in data warehouse environments.
 When LeapLogic encounters UPDATE operations, it transforms them into upsert patterns (update if exists, insert if not) that are more efficient in Redshift's columnar storage.